Functional central limit theorem for heavy tailed stationary infinitely divisible processes generated by conservative

-By \eqref{eq:asycn}, Lemma \ref{l:moment.growth} and \eqref{eq:wandering_mu},
+By (\ref{eqasycn}), Lemma~\ref{lmomentgrowth} and (\ref{eqwanderingmu}),

-This, together with the basic properties of regularly varying functions of a negative index (see e.g. Proposition 0.5 \cite{resnick:1987}), shows that the second term in the right hand side of (\ref{eq:negligbleuniform}) converges to $0$.
+This, together with the basic properties of regularly varying functions of a negative index [see, e.g., Proposition 0.5, \citet{resnick1987}], shows that the second term in the right-hand side of (\ref{eqnegligbleuniform}) converges to $0$.
 Therefore,

 Integrating the limit yields